 How do I apply?

-Please complete the Council Tax Exemptions and Discounts Form
+Please complete the online Council Tax Exemptions and Discounts Form

 Frequently asked questions